benlau/ipylivebash/README.md

 pip install ipylivebash
 ```

-If you are using Jupyter Notebook 5.2 or earlier, you may also need to enable
+Remarks: If you are using Jupyter Notebook 5.2 or earlier, you may also need to enable
 the nbextension:

 ```bash
 jupyter nbextension enable --py [--sys-prefix|--user|--system] ipylivebash
 ```